On Her Majesty's Secret Service (soundtrack): Opening theme

+The soundtrack of the 2026 James Bond video game 007 First Light contains reference to a track from this soundtrack: "On Her Majesty's Secret Service (Main Title)" (featured in "Bigger is Better").

 Songs

 Barry also composed the love song "We Have All the Time in the World" sung by Louis Armstrong, with lyrics by Hal David, Burt Bacharach's regular lyricist.
 "We Have All the Time in the World" is often mistakenly referred to as the opening credits theme, when in fact the song is played within the film, during the James Bond (George Lazenby)–Tracy di Vicenzo (Diana Rigg) courtship montage, bridging Marc-Ange Draco (Gabriele Ferzetti)'s birthday party in Portugal and Bond's burglary of Gebrüder Gumbold's (James Bree) law office in Bern, Switzerland.
 It is also heard during the short scene where Bond is in his office clearing his desk having just offered his resignation - also included in this musical cue are elements of "Under the Mango Tree" from Dr. No, the instrumental version of "From Russia with Love", and "Thunderball".
-"We Have All The Time In The World" was Armstrong's last recorded song (he died of a heart attack two years later), and at the time of release it barely made an impact on the charts.
+"We Have All the Time in the World" was Armstrong's last recorded song (he died of a heart attack two years later), and at the time of release it barely made an impact on the charts.

 Barry and David also wrote two other songs for the film, both performed by Danish singer Nina.
-One, entitled "Do You Know How Christmas Trees Are Grown?", was featured in the film in several scenes.
+One, entitled "Do You Know How Christmas Trees Are Grown?", is featured in the film in several scenes.
 The other, "The More Things Change", was recorded by Nina at the same session, but did not end up in the finished film.
-Instead, it appeared as the b-side of the UK single of "Do You Know How Christmas Trees Are Grown?" and an instrumental version of it appeared on John Barry's 1970 LP Ready When You Are J.B.
+Instead, it appears as the b-side of the UK single of "Do You Know How Christmas Trees Are Grown?" and an instrumental version of it appears on John Barry's 1970 LP Ready When You Are J.B.